Seguin Island

 Docking, Anchorages, or Moorings

 You’ll see the several moorings available as you enter the cove.
-First come, first served.
-There are five new moorings this summer; some are on granite blocks, some are on “big rocks.”
+Some moorings are on granite blocks, some are on “big rocks.”
 Choose one that fits your boat size.
-They’re maintained by the Friends of Seguin, and while they were inspected this year, they make no guarantee.
-Boaters advised not to anchor because of power cables.
+They’re maintained by the Friends of Seguin; here’s their information regarding use of the moorings:

 Getting Ashore